 As soon as we got the chance, we learned how to make Masala dosa during a cooking course we took in Kerala and we didn’t do too bad a job, although it just didn’t match up to the mouth-watering ones the street stalls serve up.
 With filling or without, rolled up or served flat, hot or cold, day or night, I highly recommend trying it if you get the chance.

 – Brian Barry & Noelle Kelly, Wandering On, Twitter @wanderingon_bn

-In Indonesia the food varies a lot and most cities and regions has a dish they are known for.
-However there are a few specialties that are found throughout most of the country.
-One of these is soto, a delicious meat, veggie, noodle (even egg…if you’re lucky) soup served alongside rice that is filling, inexpensive and readily available.
+In Indonesia the food varies a lot and most cities and regions have a dish they are known for.
+However, there are a few specialties that are found throughout most of the country.
+One of these is Soto, delicious meat, veggie, noodle (even egg…if you’re lucky) soup served alongside rice that is filling, inexpensive and readily available.

 – Derek Freal, The HoliDaze, Twitter @the_HoliDaze

-When you are visiting Venice and exhausted from a full day of walking and exploring all the confusing alleyways on this Island, then head over to a local Bacari (Venetian bar) and try some of each bar’s specialty Cicchetii.
-These are typically Venetian small bites or anti-pasti as they are typically called throughout Italy.
+When you are visiting Venice and exhausted from a full day of walking and exploring all the confusing alleyways on this Island, then head over to a local Bacari (Venetian bar) and try some of each bar’s specialty Cicchetti.
+These are typically Venetian small bites or antipasti as they are typically called throughout Italy.

-Most Cicchetti are made daily from local produce like fish and freshly made bread.
+Most Cicchetti is made daily from local produce like fish and freshly made bread.
 Go ahead and take a break, head over to a cool Bacari and enjoy some local Cicchetti.

 – Noel Morata, Travel Photo Discovery, Twitter @emorata